Our learning this half term is based around the theme Once Upon a Time....

 In Geography we will be learning about physical and human features and investigating these in our local environment.
 We will then be learning about the specific features of villages, town and cities.

 In Design and Technology the children will be designing houses using different material.

 In Music we are following the Charanga Scheme of work Rhythm in the way we walk, and the children will listen to music and say what the like and don't like about it before using their voices to perform a song.

 Our Computing skills will be used throughout the half term in many of our other subjects, and we will also be learning how to stay safe online.

 Our RHE theme this half term is Celebrating Difference and we will be doing lots of learning around the idea that everyone is different.
 We shall also be discussing the difference between bullying and falling out.
 In RE the learning will focus on the Christian story of The First Christmas.

 Monday 4th December

 We have a Diwali Dance Workshop on 16th November

-We have P.E. on Wednesday and Friday.
+We have P.E. on Monday (Parachute Games) and Friday (Dodgeball).
+Children will need to come to school in their PE kit on these days, unless the Monday is their Forest School day.
 Children will need a white or green round neck t-shirt, shorts and plimsolls or trainers.
+They can also come in navy blue or black joggers and jumper/hoodie.
 Long hair will need to be tied back.
 If possible, earrings should be taken out.
 If this is not possible, they should be covered with plasters or micro-pore tape.

 We expect children to read every night at home, and this to be recorded in the children's reading diary.
-Children will get stickers in their diary when they have reached 25, 50, 75, 100, 125, 150, 175 and 200 nights worth of reading, along with a small reward.
-The number of reads your child has achieved will also be recorded on a chart which will be displayed in the classroom window.
-Our Open Door day is Thursday.
-We encourage parents and carers to come into school at 2.55 and share a library book with your child.
+Children will put stickers in their diary when they have reached 25, 50, 75, 100, 125, 150, 175 and 200 nights worth of reading, along with a small reward.